 In this section

 Children's Wisconsin offers a high level of expertise for bladder exstrophy and epispadias.
-We are a member of nationally-recognized MIBEC (Multi Institutional Bladder Exstrophy Consortium) along with Boston Children's Wisconsin and Children's Wisconsin of Philadelphia.
+We are a member of nationally-recognized MIBEC (Multi Institutional Bladder Exstrophy Consortium) along with Boston Children's Hospital and Children's Hospital of Philadelphia.
 Our goal is to help improve your child's bladder health, bladder control and achieve the best possible quality of life.

 Bladder exstrophy is a rare condition requiring complex surgical intervention and follow up care.
-The MIBEC consortium brings together the country's top pediatric urologists from Children's Wisconsin, Children's Wisconsin of Philadelphia, and Boston Children's.
+The MIBEC consortium brings together the country's top pediatric urologists from Children's Wisconsin, Children's Hospital of Philadelphia, and Boston Children's Hospital.
 The goal of this multi-center team is to improve surgical techniques to restore the cosmetic appearance and function of the urinary and reproductive tract, teach new physicians and colleagues world-wide, and report on improved patient outcomes and quality of life.

 Team members include: